ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ![](images/k8s-deploy.png)

 We recommend reading [this event stream article](https://ibm.github.io/event-streams/installing/planning/) for planning installation on k8s.

+The advantages of deploying Kafka on kubernetes cluster is to facilitate the management of stateful sets, by scheduling both the persistence volume and broker pods in a clean rolling rehydration.
+Services add a logical name to access brokers for any deployed workload within the cluster.
+The virtual network also enable transparentyl TLS communication between components.

 To add new broker, you can deploy the runtime to a new server / rack / blade, and give it a unique ID.
 Broker will process new topic, but it is possible to use tool to migrate some existing topic/ partitions to the new server.
 The tool is used to reassign partitions across brokers.
 An ideal partition distribution would ensure even data load and partition sizes across all brokers.